arnauqb/arnauqb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello!
-I am currently a postdoctoral researcher at the Department of Computer Science of the University of Oxford.
-I'm also a research fellow at the Institute for New Economic Thinking and a research affiliate at MIT Media Lab.
+I'm a senior researcher at Macrocosm based in New York.
+Macrocosm uses agent-based models and machine learning tools to understand the economy as a complex system.
+Our aim is to build models of the economy to make the world a better place.

+My overall interests are in using computational tools to understand emergent phenomena.
+While my main focus has been on agent-based models, I also have a special interest in Active Inference and the Julia programming language.

-My background is mainly in theoretical physics; I read Physics and Mathematics at the University of Barcelona, followed by an MSc in Physics at the University of Heidelberg.
+I was previously a postdoctoral researcher at the University of Oxford.
+I read Physics and Mathematics at the University of Barcelona, followed by an MSc in Physics at the University of Heidelberg.
 I later obtained a PhD in Astrophysics at the University of Durham.

-I'm interested in any kind of problem that requires large computational resources to understand.
-During my PhD, I developed new numerical methods to simulate active galactic nuclei (AGN) feedback in the form of radiative winds.
-I'm also one of the lead developers of JUNE, a one-to-one epidemiological agent-based model of England.

-Lately, I'm interested in how we can leverage machine learning tools to improve the way agent-based models (ABM) are designed, calibrated, validated, and verified.
+During my stay at Oxford, I focused on developing differentiable-based methods to improve the calibration of agent-based models.